MicrosoftDocs/dynamics-365-intelligent-order-management/topics/inventory-dashboards.md

 ### Can I sort the data differently than what is available out of the box?

 Yes.
 When you hover on a chart, a vertical ellipsis appears in the upper-right corner.
-To re-sort the data, select the ellipsis, select **Sort axis**, and then select the option that you want.
+To resort the data, select the ellipsis, select **Sort axis**, and then select the option that you want.

 ### Can I modify the KPIs that the dashboard provides?